junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 {:.no_toc}

 If the baby’s eyes roll back or flutter when he makes sudden or violent movements, he probably does not have tetanus.
 Such seizures may be caused by meningitis, but dehydration and high fever are more common causes.
 Can you put the baby’s head between his knees?
-If the baby is too stiff for this or cries out in pain, it is probably meningitis (see p.
-185).
+If the baby is too stiff for this or cries out in pain, it is probably meningitis (see [page 185](#page-185)).

 • Look for signs of a bacterial infection in the blood.